-We’ve just kicked off our first Carta event series: “Equity 101 for Startup Employees.”
-The following post covers the second section from this presentation: Stock Option Economics.
-The remaining sections will be covered in the rest of this 4-part blog post.
+The following post covers Stock Option Economics from Carta's presentation “Equity 101 for Startup Employees.”
+The remaining sections are covered in the rest of this 3-part blog post.
 You can follow us on Twitter (@cartainc) for updates on upcoming events.

 Part 2: Stock Option Economics